Table of Contents

 19) When should a QA team choose manual testing or automation testing for their mobile test projects?

 Automation testing has vastly increased testers’ speed and quality in the past decades.
 Understanding when to make such a transition, from manual testing to automated testing, is the first step to maximizing your team’s efficiency.
-For a comprehensive guideline, check out the article A Complete Guide to Choose Test Cases for Automation.
 Here are some of the critical points:

 - The application has new functionality.